fight233/DThouse_cxd/alert/README.md

 $ tar -xzf tdengine-alert-$version-$OS-$ARCH.tar.gz
 ```

-If you have no TDengine server or client installed, please execute below command to install the required driver library:
+If you have no DThouse server or client installed, please execute below command to install the required driver library:

 ```
 $ ./install_driver.sh